boardcon/EM3566/docs/source/software.rst

  Hot-plug is not supported for SATA.
 Please connect the SATA to the development board before power on.

-The system is set to USB3.0 mode by default.
+The system is default USB3.0 mode.
 Please reflash boot-sata.img before test.

 Set the SW switch to SATA mode: ON ON